Offices and Resources

 Academic Resource Center

 Whitman College is committed to providing students who have disabilities fair and equal access.
 Once the college admits a student with a disability, he or she will have equal opportunity to participate in and benefit from all the college programs and activities.
 Whenever a student with a documented disability needs modification of academic requirements, facilities, services, or procedures, the college will make every reasonable effort to meet the student's needs with respect to the essential elements of a course or program.
-A student requesting accommodations for a documented disability should discuss his or her needs with Rebecca Frost, Director of Student Success and Disability Support Services, Memorial 325.
+A student requesting accommodations for a documented disability should discuss his or her needs with Antonia Keithahn, Associate Director for Disability Support Services in Olin Hall, 314.

 Penrose House, 515 Boyer Ave.